Health and Safety Policy — Commercial Waste Lee

 The leadership team holds overall responsibility for the effective implementation of this health and safety policy.
 Managers and supervisors are charged with ensuring that staff receive appropriate instruction, training and supervision for their roles in waste collection and rubbish management.
 Employees are required to follow safe working procedures, report hazards and incidents promptly, and cooperate in the investigation of accidents.
 Everyone has a duty to stop work where there is an immediate risk and to seek guidance from a manager.

+Two large green wheelie bins positioned outside a sheltered area on a concrete driveway or pavement, with the lids slightly open revealing waste inside.
+The bins are made of durable plastic with a smooth finish, and are placed side by side, leaning slightly against the side of a small structure or enclosure.
+One bin appears to contain mixed refuse, potentially waste materials or general rubbish, while the other is closed.
+The environment suggests a residential or commercial setting within a town, possibly in the UK, with natural daylight illuminating the scene.
+The background includes a partial view of a white slatted fence or panel, and the surrounding area appears clean and well-maintained, consistent with rubbish management practices typical of companies like Commercial Waste Lee servicing the local area.
 Risk assessments are carried out for all routine and non-routine tasks associated with our commercial rubbish collection services.
 Assessments identify hazards such as manual handling loads, moving vehicles, traffic interaction, sharps in waste streams, chemical exposures and slips or falls.
 Controls are documented and communicated; these include mechanical aids, exclusion zones, high visibility PPE, vehicle safety systems, and segregation procedures for hazardous waste streams.

 We maintain a written record of risk assessments and safe systems of work that are reviewed periodically or when operational changes occur.
 Training is provided at induction and refreshed at set intervals, with additional sessions following any identified learning need.
 Training covers safe lifting techniques, correct use of lifting equipment, vehicle safety checks, confined space precautions where applicable, and handling of potentially hazardous materials encountered in commercial waste.